 Just north of Juneau, Auke Lake offers abundant outdoor activities and well-photographed views, with magical Mount McGinnis as the backdrop.

 Enjoy the scenery with a hike, kayak, or canoe on the waters of the lake.
 Hike the one-mile trail, with interpretive signs about the history and ecology of the area, as well as beautiful views and birdwatching.

-Auke Lake is a well-loved swimming area too, with swimming platforms in the cool, refreshing waters and a beach for relaxing and picnicking.
+Auke Lake is a well-loved swimming area too, with swimming platforms in the cool, refreshing waters and an Alaskan beach for relaxing and picnicking.
 Fishing enthusiasts will enjoy the challenge of casting a line at Point Louisa, a popular fishing spot.

 Skilak Lake, near Seward

 The pristine river and glacier-fed Skilak Lake, just outside of Seward, is ideal for hiking, picnicking, and possible wildlife viewing on the Kenai Peninsula.

 Hiking trails weave through the wildlife refuge, making it an ideal place to spot Alaskan wildlife such as bears, moose, bald eagles, or snowshoe hares.
 Hike the four-mile Skilak Lookout trail for a stunning 360-degree vista over the lake, perfect for capturing the area’s beauty.

 Drive the 18-mile long gravel road during the warmer months and experience breathtaking scenery, with ample places to pull over and take in the view.